 7. Be Patient and Trust the Process

 Shifting from mother tongue thinking to English thinking does not happen overnight.
 It is a gradual rewiring of habits that your brain has been running for years.
-Some days it will feel natural and easy.
+Understanding how long it takes to learn spoken English helps you set realistic expectations and stay consistent instead of quitting too early when progress feels invisible.

 Trust the process and keep showing up.
 The shift from translating to thinking in English happens quietly and then suddenly all at once.
 One day you will answer a question in English without thinking about it and you will realise the habit has already changed.